wilfredinni/python-cheatsheet/cheatsheet/manipulating-strings.md

 'My name is Simon'.split('m')
 ```

-## Justifying Text with rjust, ljust, and center
+## Justifying Text with rjust-ljust-center

 rjust() and ljust():